Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/03-Phase3-Infrastructure-WHOIS.md

 Due to the short-lived, privacy-protected nature of DGA domains, a WHOIS lookup on `abgnmlahkdfnfhn[.]top` is likely to return one of three outcomes:

-1. **Not found / expired** — the domain's registration lapsed after its single-day use
+1. **Not found / expired**: the domain's registration lapsed after its single-day use
-2. **Privacy-protected** — only registrar name and dates visible, no registrant identity
+2. **Privacy-protected**: only registrar name and dates visible, no registrant identity
-3. **Registry suspended** — domain placed on `serverHold` following abuse report
+3. **Registry suspended**:  domain placed on `serverHold` following abuse report

 For this reason, the **IP WHOIS is the primary forensic value** in Phase 3.